rhoSimpleFoam - OpenFOAM Solver

 rhoSimpleFoam is a pressure-based solver designed for steady-state simulations of compressible flow.
 It handles laminar and turbulent, single-phase flows with temperature and density variations (it solves the energy equation).

 The solver uses the SIMPLE (Semi-Implicit Method for Pressure-Linked Equations) algorithm for pressure-momentum coupling, augmented by under-relaxation techniques to enhance convergence.
-It supports Multiple Reference Frame (MRF), porosity modeling and allows easy integration of passive scalar transport equations and source terms.
+It supports Multiple Reference Frames (MRF), porosity modeling and allows easy integration of passive scalar transport equations and source terms.

 It finds extensive use in fields where the effects of compressibility are non-negligible.
 This includes high-speed aerodynamics in the automotive and aerospace industries for applications like engine inlets and exhaust systems, supersonic flow over airframes, and HVAC systems dealing with high-temperature gradients.